layornos/starter-hugo-research-group/content/publication/tse2021a/index.md

 ---
-title: '
-A Layered Reference Architecture for Metamodels to Tailor Quality Modeling and Analysis'
+title: 'A Layered Reference Architecture for Metamodels to Tailor Quality Modeling and Analysis'
 authors:
   - robert
   - Misha Strittmatter